fleischsalatinspace/wordpress-docker/README.md

 1. Navigate to your wordpress page and follow instructions.

 # Misc

+## Using an external docker managed reverse proxy
+- To use an external docker managed reverse proxy and omit the default caddy webserver, docker-compose files with the `no-caddy` syntax are available.
+These files are identical to the default files beside missing the caddy configuration.
+- - Adjust the COMPOSE_FILE variable in the `develop.sh` or `production.sh` files and add `-nocaddy`
+- - Rename or copy your `.env(.dev)` file to `.env(.dev)-nocaddy` and adjust the `ENV_FILE` variable inside the file accordingly
+- - Connect your external reverse proxy service to the `reverse-proxy-net` network and set `external: true` within the network definition in the compose file.
+The hostname of your wordpress service is exposed to `reverse-proxy-net` with the alias `wordpress_$(INSTANCE_NAME)`

+## Using an external non-docker managed reverse proxy
+- Stick to the same configuration as above, but adjust the wordpress service to bind to a localhost:port combination
+- Configure your external reverse proxy to proxy your domain to the localhost:port combination

 ## Email
 - The official wordpress docker image is not able to send email (see this [Github issue](https://github.com/docker-library/wordpress/issues/30)) , so best practice is to use a wordpress plugin with a free plan for SMTP providers like Sendgrid or Mailgun.
 Recommended plugin is [https://wordpress.org/plugins/wp-mail-smtp/](https://wordpress.org/plugins/wp-mail-smtp/)